difi/vefa-spiralis/README.md

  ```

+## Concepts

-Reception : represents the reception of an incoming message.
-A unique identifcation is assigned.
+**Reception** : represents the reception of an incoming message.
+A unique identification is assigned.

-AS2 Message-ID : see Transmission id
+**AS2 Message-ID** : see Transmission id

-Transmission id : unique identification of a transmission between two access points.
+**Transmission id** : unique identification of a transmission between two access points.
 The value of the "Transmission ID"
  can be found in the AS2 Message-ID header.